 Eligible players must be registered in AYSO’ registration system of record for Membership Year 2018 on or before April 1, 2019.

-Players meeting the registration requirement above must also be verified by the Regional Commissioner as having actively participated in a defined AYSO primary program during a Region’s split season (program which beings in fall, closes for a while and continues in spring), or in the fall season (when it is the only program offered) or in the two prior spring “seasons (when it is the only season if offered).
+Players meeting the registration requirement above must also be verified by the Regional Commissioner as having actively participated in a defined AYSO primary program during a Region’s split season (program which beings in fall, closes for a while and continues in spring), or in the fall season (when it is the only program offered) or in the spring season (if offered).
 For purposes of this determination the following definitions shall apply:

 - “Actively participated in” means playing in at least 50% of the scheduled games of any complete AYSO-approved primary program that begins after January 1, For this purpose, only, a primary program that ends after Sunday, June 1, 2019 will be deemed “complete” on June 1, 2019.